alqx1/bouncing_balls/README.md

 The project is inspired and based on [this](https://www.vobarian.com/collisions/2dcollisions2.pdf) PDF document.
 Please, check it out, since it's quite interesting.

 ## Build
+Make sure to initalize the project's submodules before building:

+    git submodule init
+    git submodule update

 Build using CMake.
-Start the commands from the project's root directory.
+Execute the commands from inside the project's root directory.

     mkdir build && cd build
     cmake -G<generator> ..